phenopype/phenopype-gallery/source/projects/cichlid-teeth/index.md

 **Multiple teeth are dislocated from a cichlid jaw to be imaged and used for a reference  database of tooth traits.**
 ```
-For the multi-tooth case, we can use the thresholding algorithm on the red channel, which has very good contrast against the black background.
-Detecting the scale reference is challenging for both the single- and multi-tooth case.
+For the multi-tooth case, we can best use the adaptive thresholding algorithm, applied on the red channel where the teeth, which have a red tip, will occurr as all-white against a black background.
+This will lead to solid segmentation results.

+Detecting the scale reference is a bit more challenging, for both the single- and multi-tooth case.
 In the single tooth case, I was successful with a configuration that picks up the completely black rectangle containing the scale:

 ```
 ## detect reference (single tooth case)